 Get our 14-day Free Trial to connect Webhooks or Gitlab!

-Step 1: Head to the left side Admin tab of your project and expand the Settings link.
-Click on Webhooks as shown below.
+Step 1: In your project or group, expand the Settings link on the left sidebar.
+Click on Webhooks, as shown below.

 GitLab Webhook - Open Webhook

-Step 2: You will be greeted with a page to configure your GitLab Webhooks as shown below.
-The most important detail here is the URL of the GitLab Webhook that has to be triggered when specific events happen.
+Step 3: You will be greeted with a page to configure your GitLab Webhooks, as shown below.
+The most important detail here is the GitLab Webhook URL, which must be triggered when specific events happen.
+The URL must be percent-encoded if it contains one or more special characters

 GitLab Webhook - Webhook URL